sinyozz/sinyozz/README.md

 ### Hi there 👋

-Here are some ideas to get you started:
+   Here is I'm working on!

 - 🔭 I’m currently working on ...Front-End Development
 - 🌱 I’m currently learning ...
 Java